codekendo/MyReads/README.md

 # Quick Start

-If you have ran other myReads apps, please unregistering react service workers.
+If you have ran other myReads apps, please unregister react service workers.

 ```
 chrome://serviceworker-internals/